EspenSchjelderup/Craft-EncodeEmail/README.md

 ## Encode Filter

-The `encode` filter will encode your email address.
-The name `encode` is meant to be a human-friendly name, however, under the hood filter uses the same encoding technique as the Rot13 filter below.
+The `encode` filter will encode your email address and make it harder to be picked up off the page by spambots.
+Under the hood, the `encode` filter uses the same encoding technique as the Rot13 filter below. `encode` is just an easier name to remember.

 ## Rot13

 The `rot13` filter encodes the string you pass to it using the [Rot13 cipher](https://en.wikipedia.org/wiki/ROT13) and returns a javascript tag to decode it on the page.

-To use it, you must wrap the entire string you want to encode as a Twig string, and run the rot13 filter on the string:
+To use it, you must wrap the entire string you want to encode as a Twig string, and run the `rot13` filter on the string:

-    {{ "<a href=‘mailto:you@example.com’>Your Name</a>" | rot13 }}
+    {{ "<a href='mailto:you@example.com'>Your Name</a>" | rot13 }}

-To use this filter for email, your entire link tag must be wrapped in the filter because the filter returns script tags.
-The Rot13 filter will return code similar to the following example in your page code, however, your visitors will see the link tag as you defined it above.
+To use this filter for email, your entire link tag must be wrapped in the filter.
+This is necessary because the filter returns a script tag and will break your link tag if you only include the email address itself.
+The `rot13` filter will return code similar to the following example in your page code, however, your visitors will see the link tag as you defined it above.

     <script type="text/javascript">document.write("<n uers=‘znvygb:lbh@rknzcyr.pbz’>Lbhe Anzr</n>".replace(/[a-zA-Z]/g, function(c){return String.fromCharCode((c<="Z"?90:122)>=(c=c.charCodeAt(0)+13)?c:c-26);}));</script>